tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: NOT_ISSUE
 - DifferentFrom: bdqffdq:POTENTIAL_ISSUE
 - Definition: A bdqffdq:ResponseResult of a bdqffdq:Issue where no potential problems were detected.
 - Comments: This is similar to, but has different semantics to, bdqffdq:COMPLIANT for a bdqffdq:Validation.
-COMPLIANT means that the data were evaluated as having quality according to some Criterion.
-NOT_ISSUE means that no Issue with data quality was found under some Criterion for identifying the absence of quality.
+The value bdqffdq:COMPLIANT means that the data were evaluated as having quality according to a bdqffdq:Criterion.
+The value bdqffdq:NOT_ISSUE means that no bdqffdq:Issue with data quality was found under a bdqffdq:Criterion for identifying the absence of quality.

 ********************